zaskem/twitterbot-holidayprogress/README.md

 # twitterbot-holidayprogress
-A novelty bot written in PHP to tweet the progress toward and announcement of the next holiday/event.
+A [novelty bot](https://twitter.com/holidayprogress) written in PHP to tweet the progress toward and announcement of the next holiday/event.
 General idea inspired by the [Year Progress](https://twitter.com/year_progress) bot.

-Data is sourced from Google calendar (public or shared) via the Google Calendar API, analyzed, and tweeted via Twitter's API with a homegrown `statuses/update.json` POST implementation.
+Data is sourced from Google calendar (public or shared) via the Google Calendar API, analyzed/calculated, and pushed to the world via Twitter's API with a homegrown `statuses/update.json` POST implementation.

 ## Requirements
 To run the bot code, the following libraries/accounts/things are required: